markfinger/webpack-build/README.md

 Build server
 ------------

-A build server is available via a CLI interface, `webpack-build-server`.
+A build server is available via a CLI interface, `webpack-build`.
 Run the binary and connect via the network to request builds.
 The build server is pre-configured to support HMR.

 ```
-webpack-build-server
+webpack-build

 // or

-node_modules/.bin/webpack-build-server
+node_modules/.bin/webpack-build
 ```

 The following arguments are accepted:

 - `-a` or `--address` the address to listen at, defaults to `127.0.0.1`
 - `-p` or `--port` the port to listen at, defaults to `9009`
+- `-w` or `--workers` the number of workers to use, defaults to 1

 Incoming requests are mapped by their method: